Hanabi-Live/hanabi-live/docs/VARIANTS.md

 * A rainbow suit is added as a 6th suit.
 * All color clues will "touch" the rainbow suit.
 * There is only one of each rainbow card in the deck, which means that every rainbow card is "critical".

+### Colorless Suit

+* The purple suit is replaced with a white suit.
+* No color clues touch the white suit.